Elmira College Center for Mark Twain Studies Strategic Plan 2026-2028

 At the heart of CMTS’ service to scholars is the Quarry Farm Fellowship program.
 CMTS funds national and international scholars to engage in scholarly pursuits at Quarry Farm.
 CMTS makes a concerted effort to include graduate students and scholars with new doctoral degrees to ensure the robust future of Mark Twain Studies, ensuring the continuation and rejuvenation of Mark Twain as a central figure in American literature and the field of the Humanities.

 • Successfully continued the Quarry Farm Fellowship program.
-CMTS hosted and aided the research of thirteen senior and developing scholars, writers, and artists from a variety of academic disciplines.
-All of these fellows-in-residence had the opportunity to live and work at Quarry Farm for two weeks and take advantage of one of the best libraries dedicated to Mark Twain Studies located on the premises.
+CMTS hosted and aided the research of twelve senior and developing scholars, writers, and artists from a variety of academic disciplines.
+All of these fellows-in-residence had the opportunity to live and work at Quarry Farm for two weeks to a month and take advantage of one of the best libraries dedicated to Mark Twain Studies located on the premises.

 Gilded Ages Program image

-• Start planning for Elmira 2026: The Tenth International Conference on the State of Mark Twain Studies
+• Facilitate Elmira 2026: The Tenth International Conference on the State of Mark Twain Studies

-• Start planning for the Second Mark Twain Studies Graduate Student Workshop
+• Facilitate the Second Mark Twain Studies Graduate Student Workshop

 Porch View Quarry Farm